_G8A7438.jpg

 A quality camera with zoom capabilities is essential for wildlife photography—300mm lenses work well for capturing animals up close.
 Don't forget to pack extra batteries, chargers, an adapter, and additional memory cards.
 A dustproof bag will keep your camera safe from the elements while on safari.

-The official language in Tanzania is Swahili which also has hundreds of other local dialects.
-As English is the second official language, you will find that the majority of the people you will encounter are fairly fluent in English.
+The official language in Tanzania is Swahili, which also has hundreds of other local dialects.
+As English is the second official language, you will find that the majority of the people you encounter are fairly fluent in English.
 Here are some fun phrases to practice your Swahili:

 Jambo – “Hello”